 - Reduced quality of life

-In cases of serious negligence or intentional wrongdoing, courts can give punitive damages.
-This punishes healthcare workers and helps stop similar actions in the future.
-These damages go beyond compensation and serve as a deterrent against egregious medical malpractice.
+In cases of serious negligence or intentional wrongdoing, courts can award punitive damages.
+These damages punish healthcare workers and help prevent similar actions in the future.
+They go beyond compensation and serve as a deterrent against egregious medical malpractice.

 Is There a Cap on Medical Malpractice in PA?